 Whether you give birth to a child, or adopt one there are no guarantees on health.
 Many of our children are living in institutions and orphanages and may have undiagnosed problems or only partially diagnosed health issues.
 Some of them have been socially, medically and emotionally deprived for periods of their lives.
 Some of them may have been legally relinquished by the courts because of a neglect or abuse issue.
 To help assure that the children are healthy and with the potential to adjust well, we only work with experienced professional facilitation organizations, who see the children themselves, and many of which hire private physicians, social workers and psychologists to evaluate the children.
 When and if at all possible we try to obtain video tapes of the children so parents can have them evaluated by medical professionals.
 Know that sometimes it is impossible to obtain the same type of information as you would have on a child born in the United States, but we strive to help our parents discover everything about the child’s current and past medical report.

-The cost to adopt internationally is about $13,000.00-30,000.00 total costs, about the same or less than adopting a child or infant domestically.
+The cost to adopt internationally depends on the country adopting from, the travel and numbers of trips involved.
 These fees are not paid in one lump sum, but paid as you move along in the adoption process.
 Consider just the overhead of operating an office.
 Multiply that by 2 because you will be dealing with at least 2 offices with business expenses, legal staff and operating staff.
-Then you have drivers and transportation on behalf of yourself as your facilitator runs around doing pre adoptive paperwork.
-Sometimes they have to travel great distances to file paperwork and get the ball rolling.
-Facilitation agencies spend as much money on fed-ex and communication with the US based office.
+Then you have drivers and transportation on behalf of yourself as your facilitator, or attorney runs around doing pre-adoptive paperwork.
+Sometimes they have to travel great distances to file paperwork and get the paperwork rolling.
+Agencies spend money on fed-ex and communication with the US based office.
 Office supplies are more expensive and harder to come by overseas.
-The dossier is many pages and takes translator hours of non-stop work to translate and type.
+The dossier is many pages and takes translators hours of non-stop work to translate and type.
+There are legalization costs.
 The costs overseas are numerous and add up.
 The services that the family pays for are well worth all that is paid; yet the amounts are sometimes out of the agency control.
 Our agency fees are for the case management and professional services.
-Foreign fees are for services abroad and orphanage donations.
-To maintain licensing and provide high quality services we have to cover all operating expenses and provide a sufficient reserve for emergencies or problems.
+Foreign fees are for services abroad.
+To maintain licensing and provide high quality services we have to cover all operating expenses and provide a sufficient reserves.
 Problems do occur during international adoption sometimes and it is comforting to know that you have a caring agency that you can call, before, during or after your adoption.
 In addition you will have travel expenses, home study expenses, INS processing expenses and document gathering costs.

 This depends on each country.
 The INS requires that you have to be 25 years of age to adopt internationally.
 We accept all races and religious affiliations.
 Couples must be married, unless a special exception is made.
 A prior divorce is acceptable.
 At least one adoptive parent should be a U.S. citizen.
 Applicants must have enough money to pay all the agency and adoption expenses and raise the child.
 Applicants with chronic diseases or handicaps must obtain a doctor’s statement as to their ability to cope with an adoption and parent a child.